nil1g18/Digital-Phase-Locked-Loop/README.md

 ![image](https://user-images.githubusercontent.com/99904618/231065873-97bb34b0-ff60-4592-a1c9-671f09b54b70.png)

 To do soon:
-  Have it generate a different frequency to the input
+  Have it generate a different frequency to the input and still be in phase (like an actual PLL)